Consumption in stand-by mode, investments and trade – digest of the Belarusian economy

 A particularly interesting point concerns the proposition to sell up to 25 per cent of SOE shares on the stock market.
 The authorities think that the stock exchange could stir up the Belarusian market, which, in turn, could help them sell large blocks of shares at a higher price.
 However, these rushed attempts should have been completed twenty years ago.

-Trade manoeuvres: lacking a long-term strategy
+Trade maneuvers: lacking a long-term strategy

 According to new data released by Belstat on 13 February 2017, the trade turnover between Belarus and Russia has dropped to its lowest point since 2009, when trade fell due to the global financial and economic crisis.
 Right now, the main cause lies in the unresolved oil and gas dispute between the two countries.

 As a result, revenues from petroleum product exports fell by 40 per cent in 2016 year on year.
-Export deliveries of Belarusian oil products have decreased in physical terms by 23 per cent and amounted to 13m tonnes (see Figure 2).
+Export deliveries of Belarusian oil products have decreased in physical terms by 23 per cent and amounted to 13m tons (see Figure 2).

 Additionally, the geographical structure has also changed, with Ukraine experiencing the largest increase – by one third, and the EU experiencing the largest decline – approximately by 33 per cent.
-Sales of the second most important Belarusian export, potash fertilisers, have also tumbled by 23 per cent compared to 2015.
+Sales of the second most important Belarusian export, potash fertilizers, have also tumbled by 23 per cent compared to 2015.

 Exports of agricultural and food products, Belarus’s third most significant export item, have dropped as well.
 In previous year, exports came to $4.15bn, with almost 90 per cent going to Russia.
 However, due to constant bans from Rosselkhoznadzor, export growth of this trade item has not occurred either.